 For reference, the standard includes Table 1, a list of common construction tasks along with exposure control methods and work practices that can be used to comply with the requirements of the standard.

-“With Table 1, employers know exactly what they need to do to limit worker exposures to silica,” Sean Purcell, a risk manager instructor at Builders Mutual, says.
+“With Table 1, employers know exactly what they need to do to limit worker exposures to silica,” Sean Purcell, risk management expert says.
 “The dust control measures listed in the table include methods known to be effective, like using water to keep dust from getting into the air or using ventilation to capture dust.
 In some operations, respirators may also be needed.”

 Employers who follow Table 1 correctly are not required to measure workers’ exposure to silica and are not subject to the PEL.